deepaksood619/deepaksood619.github.io/docs/cloud/aws/readme.md

 - [AWS Rekognition](aws-rekognition)
 - [Amazon Pinpoint](amazon-pinpoint)
 - [Amazon Q (Preview)](https://aws.amazon.com/q/)
-   	- Your generative AI–powered assistant designed for work that can be tailored to your business
+   	- Your generative AI-powered assistant designed for work that can be tailored to your business
    	- Q Business
    	- Q Builder
    	- Bedrock